The almshouse building

 The almshouse also contains two small bedsits, which are too small to be occupied by long-term residents.
-The ground floor bedsit is used as needed as a guest room for residents’ visitors, as the warden’s office, and as a communal space for residents.
+The ground floor bedsit is used variously as a guest room for residents’ visitors; as the scheme manager's office; and as a communal space for residents.

 Each of the 14 flats has its own bedroom, bathroom, living room and kitchen.
 In some flats the kitchen is a separate room, and in others the two rooms are combined in an open plan layout.
 The kitchens are fitted with a stove and fridge freezer.